ayush-agarwal-0502/Innovative-Oscillating-Fan---X-IoT-A-UDYAM-21/README.md

 # Innovative-Oscillating-Fan---X-IoT-A-UDYAM-21

 ## Introduction :
-Skills: Electronics, Arduino , Proteus(Circuit Designing and simulation software), Mechatronic System Designing.
+Skills : Electronics, Arduino , Proteus(Circuit Designing and simulation software), Mechatronic System Designing.

 This project " Innovative Oscillaitng Fan " secured 3rd position in X-IoT-A UDYAM'21 (See Leader Board here : https://www.udyamfest.com/leaderboard ).
 I participated in my first year in this event.
 The team had 3 members : me ( Ayush Agarwal), Sandeepan Ghosh and Bhavna Chavan .

 Here is the site link for the PS1 and PS2 :